James Aloysius Hickey: Cardinal

 In conjunction with Mother Teresa, Hickey also founded a Washington convent of the Missionaries of Charity for the care of the homeless and terminally ill.
 He once declared, "We serve the homeless not because they are Catholic, but because we are Catholic.
-If we don't care for the sick, educate the young, care for the homeless, then we cannot call ourselves the church of Jesus Christ."Hickey resigned as archbishop on November 21, 2000, after twenty years of service.
+If we don't care for the sick, educate the young, care for the homeless, then we cannot call ourselves the church of Jesus Christ."Hickey resigned as archbishop of Washington on November 21, 2000, after twenty years of service.

 Views

 In addition to his social activism, Hickey was known for his orthodox views regarding Catholic doctrine.

-LBGT ministries

-Hickey ordered New Ways Ministry, an unauthorized ministry for LGBT Catholics, to stop any operations on archdiocese property in the early 1980's.
-He also forced Georgetown University to stop DignityUSA, a national LBGT ministry organization, from celebrating mass on campus in 1987.